Albert Gallatin: Diplomat

 When Gallatin returned from Europe in September 1815, he declined Madison's request to take up his old post as Secretary of the Treasury.
 He did, however, help convince Congress to charter the Second Bank of the United States as a replacement for the defunct First Bank of the United States.
 Gallatin considered going into business with his longtime friend, John Jacob Astor, but ultimately he accepted appointment as ambassador to France.
 He served in that position from 1816 to 1823.
 Though he did not approve of the prevailing ideology of the Bourbon Restoration, Gallatin and his family enjoyed living in Paris.
 While serving as ambassador to France, he helped negotiate the Rush–Bagot Treaty and the Treaty of 1818, two treaties with Britain that settled several issues left over from the War of 1812 and established joint Anglo-American control over Oregon Country.

 Upon returning to the United States, Gallatin agreed to serve as William H. Crawford's running mate in the 1824 presidential election, but later withdrew from the race at Crawford's request.
 Crawford had originally hoped that Gallatin's presence on the ticket would help him win the support of Pennsylvania voters, but the emergence of General Andrew Jackson as a presidential contender caused Crawford to refocus his campaign on other states.
-Gallatin had never wanted the role and was humiliated when he was forced to withdraw from the race.
+Though Gallatin had never wanted the role, he was humiliated when he was forced to withdraw from the race.
 He was alarmed at the possibility Jackson might win, as he saw Jackson as "an honest man and the idol of the worshippers of military glory, but from incapacity, military habits, and habitual disregard of laws and constitutional provisions, altogether unfit for the office."
 Ultimately, John Quincy Adams won the 1824 presidential election in a contingent election held in the House of Representatives.
 Gallatin and his wife returned to Friendship Hill after the presidential election, living there until 1826.
 That year, Gallatin accepted appointment as ambassador to Britain.
 After negotiating an extension of the Anglo-American control of Oregon Country, Gallatin returned to the United States in November 1827.